The disturbing death of the unknown hiker, Mostly Harmless, in Cypress National Preserve

 February 24, 2018 – Pine Log State Forest, FL

 A camper at Pine Log State Forest said she met Mostly Harmless at the Sand Pond Campground.
 She said he told her he had been staying with his sister in Sarasota or Ft.
-Meyers in Florida area before starting the FT.
+Meyers in the Florida area before starting the FT.
 She said he told her about working in the tech field.
 He also told her that he had some health issues and needed/wanted to do the trip while he still could.

 March 17, 2018 – Near Paisley, FL